cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

            record, credential_identifier, oprf_seed, ke1, client_identity)

 Input:
-- server_identity, the optional encoded server identity, which is set to server_public_key if nil.
+- server_identity, the optional server identity.
-- server_private_key, the server's private key.
+- server_private_key, the server's private key for the AKE protocol.
-- server_public_key, the server's public key.
+- server_public_key, the server's public key for the AKE protocol.
 - record, the client's RegistrationRecord structure.
 - credential_identifier, an identifier that uniquely represents the credential.
-- oprf_seed, the server-side seed of Nh bytes used to generate an oprf_key.
+- oprf_seed, the server's OPRF seed.
 - ke1, a KE1 message structure.
-- client_identity, the encoded client identity.
+- client_identity, the optional client identity.

 Output:
 - ke2, a KE2 structure.